Norris In Mega Crash In Rain-hit Belgian Grand Prix Qualifying - UrduPoint

 SpaFrancorchamps, Belgium, (APP - UrduPoint / Pakistan Point News - 28th Aug, 2021 ) :Lando Norris was involved in a ferocious crash in treacherous wet conditions during qualifying for the Belgian Grand Prix on Saturday.

-The Briton lost control of his McLaren, his car spinning multiple times after the rear end hit the barriers at Eau Rouge.
+The Briton lost control of his McLaren, his car spinning multiple times from one side of the track to the other after the rear end hit the barriers at Eau Rouge.

 The only one of his four tyres intact was the front left.

-Sebastian Vettel, who had called for the Q3 session to be stopped just before, drove up in his Aston Martin to make sure the 21-year-old was okay, the German four-time former world champion only driving on when he got a thumbs up.
+Sebastian Vettel, who had called for the Q3 session to be stopped a little while earlier, drove up in his Aston Martin to make sure the 21-year-old was okay.
+The German,a four-time former world champion, only drove on when he got a thumbs up.

 I've let you down."
 The medics then helped him gingerly out of his cockpit.

-The session was red-flagged as stewards hurried to clear the debris from the stricken McLaren off the track, Norris' mechanics set for a long night getting it roadworthy in time for Sunday's race.
+The session was red-flagged as stewards hurried to clear the debris from the stricken McLaren off the track.
+Norris' mechanics were set for a long night getting it roadworthy in time for Sunday's race.